Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the CF Ethereum Real-Time Index (ETHUSD_RTI) spot price falls below $1,750.00 by January 1, 2027, at 12:00 AM ET.
-The ETHUSD_RTI is calculated using a trimmed mean, excluding the top and bottom 20% of minute-by-minute values between market issuance and the deadline, with CF Benchmarks considered the authoritative source.
-The market closes early if the price level is reached; otherwise, if the "Yes" condition is not met by the deadline or if no data is available at expiration, the market resolves to "No."
+The market resolves to Yes if the spot price of Ethereum falls below $1,500.00 by January 1, 2027, at 12:00 AM ET.
+The Ethereum price is measured using the CF Ethereum Real-Time Index (ETHUSD_RTI) with a trimmed mean calculation, and CF Benchmarks is the authoritative source.
+The market resolves to No if this price level is not reached or if no data is available at expiration, and will close early if the target price is met.

 Available Contracts